 A rumor that she had a cocaine problem wouldn't quit, either, and she reiterated to Jane magazine in 2005, "No, just for the record I have never tried it in my entire life, I've never even seen it, and I don't leave the house too much, except to go to work."

-The veteran of films including 8 Mile, Drop Dead Gorgeous and Girl, Interrupted and the voice of Luanne on Fox's King of the Hill was also recording music and was aspiring to have her own production company, BAM (for Brittany Anne Murphy).
-Most memorably, she went on to co-star in Sin City and provide the voice of Gloria, the lead female penguin, in the hit animated movie Happy Feet.
+The veteran of films including 8 Mile, Girl, Interrupted and Riding in Cars With Boys, as well as the voice of Luanne Platter on Fox's King of the Hill since 1997, was also recording music and aspired to have her own production company, BAM (for Brittany Anne Murphy).
+In 2005 she co-starred in Sin City and provided the voice of Gloria, the lead female penguin, in the hit 2006 animated film Happy Feet.

-While out promoting Sin City in 2005, the rumors had shifted from drugs to an eating disorder.
+While out promoting Sin City, the rumors had shifted from drugs to an eating disorder.
 "I'm the same size I was in Clueless; it's just that the weight in your face changes as you grow and get older," she said at the time.
 "This is my body.
 I'm proud of it I'm healthy."